Violinist Rachell Ellen Wong Joins CTM Classics Roster For Worldwide Representation

 Wong joins international soloist cellist Amit Peled and the innovative Jasper String Quartet to compile a unique boutique roster.

-CTM Classics is welcoming international prize-winning violinist Rachell Ellen Wong and her ensemble Twelfth Night to its artist roster for worldwide representation.
+CTM Classics will welcome international prize-winning violinist Rachell Ellen Wong and her ensemble Twelfth Night to its artist roster for worldwide representation.

 CTM Classics Artist Manager Marianne LaCrosse says, "Rachell is one of the most exciting and versatile artists on the concert stage today and with her first-rate level of musicianship and engaging personality, it is a joy to begin this journey together.
 I look forward to working with her to bring her artistry and that of her ensemble, Twelfth Night, to audiences around the country and beyond."